enolfc/nagios-promoo/README.md

-# Nagios Probes for Monitoring OpenNebula and OCCI
+# Nagios Probes for Monitoring OpenNebula and OCCI-enabled clouds

 ## Installation